tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 SQL Server/常见问题/帐号与权限_intl_en.md

 - Dbcreator: Creates and modifies databases.

 Database-level roles:
-- db_owner: Performs all operations on a database.
+- db_owner: Owns the database and can perform all operations on a database.
 - db_datareader: Views the data in all user tables in a database.